A NOTE ON RECENT IMPROVEMENTS TO THE RETAIL RENTAL PRODUCT, UPDATED 7/15/16

 From how many Rental Houses are the rates collected?

 It depends on every quarter.
-There are anywhere from 150-200 rental houses used in averaging the rates every quarter.
+Data collected from over 500 rental houses are used in averaging the rates every quarter.

 Are these rates collected from invoices?